Uncertainty and Autarky: Cooperative Game Theory for Stable Local Energy Market Partitioning: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:preliminaries} provides the preliminaries related to graph partitioning and power flow.
 In Section \ref{sec:probform}, we formulate a two-stage model to analyze total operating costs in a grid partition under uncertain prosumption.
-These reflect the total costs for the grid, which can have multiple LEM coalitions.
 The model for coalition costs, that is the cost faced by individual LEM coalitions in a grid partition, is presented in Section \ref{sec:coalitioncostssection}.
 Based on these cost models, the partitioning preferences of the DSO and the prosumers are formulated in Section \ref{sec:partitioningoutcomes}.
 Following this, the optimal stable partitioning problem is formulated in Section \ref{sec:optimalstablepartition} to balance these preferences.
-Here, we provide a solution for under perfect forecasts of prosumption (Theorem \ref{thm:stabilitystrictselfconsum}), and an algorithm to calculate the solution under imperfect forecasts (Algorithm \ref{alg:alg1}).
-Finally, Section \ref{sec:numerics} validates the theory via simulations in benchmark and real world distribution grids, with conclusions discussed in Section \ref{sec:concl}.
+Here, we provide an analytical solution for the case of perfect forecasts of prosumption (Theorem \ref{thm:stabilitystrictselfconsum}), and under fully congested grids (Proposition \ref{prop:stabilitycongested}).
+An algorithm (Algorithm \ref{alg:alg1}) is provided to calculate the solution under imperfect forecasts and moderate grid congestion.
+Section \ref{sec:numerics} validates the theory via simulations in benchmark and real world distribution grids, and conclusions given in Section \ref{sec:concl}.